mondele/btt-writer-docs/docs/dStart.rst

 4. Click Confirm to send your request.

-**Note**: Even after requesting a new language, certain approvals are required before it will be added to BTT Writer.
-Until your language is added to the app, use English Demo1 or English Demo2.
+**Note**: Even after requesting a new language, certain approvals are required before it will be added to the language list in BTT Writer.
+Until your language is added to the app, use English demo1 or English demo2.
 You will need to use the Feedback option from the options menu to send a comment stating that you used another language in place of your own.
-Once your translation has been received, the support staff will put it in the correct language.
-Your translation will then show in your language.
+Once your translation has been received, the support staff will change the target language to the correct language.
+Your translation will then be listed in your language.

 How do I select the project category?
 ---------------------------------------
-When you create a new project, the next step is selecting the project category, which is the type of project you will be working on, such as a book of the Bible, Open Bible Stories, or one of the translation resource (notes, words, or questions).
+When you create a new project, the next step is selecting the project category, which is the type of project you will be working on, such as a book of the Bible, Open Bible Stories, or one of the translation resources (notes, words, or questions).

 To designate what to work on for this project, complete the following steps: